Kumudini Tyagi: Career

-On September 21, 2020, Kumudini was inducted as an Observer (Airborne Tactician) in the helicopter fleet of the Indian Navy.
+On 21 September 2020, Tyagi was inducted as an Observer (Airborne Tactician) in the helicopter fleet of the Indian Navy.
 She was among a group of 17 officers, including four women officers, and three officers of the Indian Coast Guard, who were awarded "Wings" on graduating as "Observers" at a ceremony held at INS Garuda, Kochi.
 Rear Admiral Antony George, Chief Staff Officer (Training), presiding over the ceremony, highlighted it as a landmark occasion.
 Ajay Shankar Pandey, district magistrate of Ghaziabad, commented that the district of Ghaziabad plan a felicitation for her upon return form duty.
 Her family was unable to attend the historic occasion due to the COVID-19 situation.

-Her training includes Air Navigation, Flying Procedure, Air Warfare, Anti-Submarine Warfare.
+Tyagi's training includes Air Navigation, Flying Procedure, Air Warfare, Anti-Submarine Warfare.
 She is now training to operate a host of sensors onboard navy multi-role, or Utility Helicopters, including sonar consoles and Intelligence, Surveillance and Reconnaissance (ISR) payloads.
 She is likely to fly in the MH-60R Seahawk.
 Her deployments are expected to be on frontline Indian Navy warships including long duration missions.